nptnl/puremath/dcmtn.md

 `newton(p,y=0)` uses Newton's method to approximate an x-value such that `p.val(x) == y`, or simply the solutions of a polynomial

+`rnewton(p,y=0)` is just `newton` but only tolerating real inputs and outputs (the starting seed value is real, so the root it finds will always be real)

 `sqrt(x)` creates the polynomial `poly([1,0,0])` or x2 and solves it for a given value

 `cbrt(x)` is the same process, just with a cubic x3